omise/challenges/README.md

-# User Daily reports

-Acme Exchange(Acme for short) is a cryptocurrency exchange company, we provide a platform for user to trade cryptocurrencies.
+Top Exchange is a cryptocurrency exchange company, that provides a platform for users to trade cryptocurrencies.

-Acme analyses users’ trading info and wants two reports delivered every day:
+Top's management team analyses users’ trading info and wants the following two reports delivered every day:

-1. Historical users’ trades.
+1. Historical users’ trades
 2. User summary report aggregating the above report, which contains date, user id, and amount in usd.

-Help Acme creating these reports.
-Business requirements are followed.
+Your mission should you choose to accept it is as follows:
+    Assist Top Exchange in creating the above 2 reports.

 ## Business requirements

-### Historical user trades
+### 1. Historical users’ trades

-A CSV file for each day of trade.
+Code that produces a CSV file for each day of trade with the following.

 | Column | Name                 | Type      | Note                      |
 |--------|----------------------|-----------|---------------------------|